Charge and Vision

 Commemoration

 Commemoration on The University of Texas at Austin’s landscape has played an important role in shaping the campus and university identity.
 Early campus architects conceived of a campus that was functional as well as beautiful and visionary, embedding in the landscape institutional ideals.
 Spaces such at the South Mall and Littlefield Fountain as well as the Tower represent early commemorative visions of the university leadership.
-More recent monuments, including statues of Cesar Chavez and Barbara Jordan, represent the university’s shifting values.
-Major public art works, along with the live oaks and array of campus flora, also express the aesthetic, environmental, and pedagogical ambitions of the institution.
-The commemorative landscape is diverse but also controversial.
+More recent works of public art, including statues and Landmarks‘ collection, represent the university’s shifting values.
+This art, along with the live oaks and array of campus flora, express the aesthetic, environmental, and pedagogical ambitions of the institution.
+The commemorative landscape is varied and controversial.

 UT’s South Mall, for example, has a history of public contestation.
-The Confederate statues that lined its walkway were removed after decades of debate around the meaning of their symbolism.
-The controversy over the statues highlights how commemorative landscapes and their contexts are never static; their symbolism and interpretations shift with the times.
+The Confederate statues that lined its walkway were removed in 2015 and 2017 after decades of debate around the meaning of their symbolism.
+The controversy over the statues highlights ways in which commemorative landscapes and their contexts are never static; their symbolism and interpretations shift with the times.

 The Contextualization and Commemoration Initiative recognizes this complex history.
-Its initiatives expand the commemorative landscape by recognizing the people and processes that have made The University of Texas a more inclusive public institution.
-In so doing, they guide the university community to reflect on the institution’s ideals—past, present, and future.
+Its initiatives expand the commemorative landscape through research, creative work, and teaching about the people and processes that have made The University of Texas a public institution of and for all Texans.
+In so doing, CCI guides the university community to reflect on the institution’s ideals—past, present, and future.

 Contextualization